History of the Guide Dog Foundation

-In 1946, after World War II, five progressive civic leaders founded "Guiding Eyes, Inc." near the New York metropolitan area to provide guide dogs at no charge for the blind or visually impaired students, including veterans who had returned from the battlefields of Europe and the Pacific.
+In 1946, after World War II, five community leaders founded a guide dog school in metropolitan New York to provide guide dogs at no charge for blind or visually impaired students, including veterans who had returned from the battlefields of Europe and the Pacific.

-In the late 1940s, the present Smithtown, N.Y., property was purchased.
-In 1949 the name was changed to Guide Dog Foundation for the Blind, Inc. There was a kennel, but there were no residential facilities for the students.
+In the late 1940s, the present Smithtown, N.Y., property was purchased and in 1949 the name was changed to Guide Dog Foundation for the Blind, Inc. There was a kennel, but there were no residential facilities for the students.
 The students were put up in rooming houses in the local area.
 The school built a “miniature city” to simulate the same types of obstacles and hazards a guide dog team would encounter in their daily travels.
 After a day or two of practice and work on campus, students begin facing “real-world” situations with their new guide dogs – crossing a busy intersection or walking down the street filled with pedestrians or navigating in a busy mall.

 In the 1960s, under the direction of two English trainers, the Foundation combined a blend of English and American techniques which we continue to use today.
 Also, at that time they began the breeding program with Labrador Retrievers and Golden Retrievers.
 In fact, many of the guide dogs that work today are descendants of those original dog.